 To become a real estate title officer, you would have to earn a title agent license or a notary license.
 The requirements of becoming licensed depends on your state, however you should always expect a state exam.

-Title officers are always detailed oriented people.
+Title officers are detailed oriented.
 Having attention to detail in writing, research, and communication is expected, if you want to be a successful title officer.

 You will also have to be familiar with insurances and closing practices.